Jammie Robinson

 Jammie L. Robinson (born January 24, 2001) is an American professional football safety for the Atlanta Falcons of the National Football League (NFL).
 He played college football for the South Carolina Gamecocks and Florida State Seminoles.

 Early life

-Robinson grew up in Cordele, Georgia, and attended Crisp County High School before transferring to Lee County High School.
+Robinson grew up in Cordele, Georgia, and attended Crisp County High School before transferring to Lee County High School as a senior.
 He was rated a four-star recruit and committed to play college football at South Carolina over offers from Auburn, Kentucky, and Tennessee.

 College career

 Robinson began his career at South Carolina.
 He was named a starter for the Gamecocks entering his freshman year and was named to the Southeastern Conference (SEC) All-Freshman team.
 Robinson had 74 tackles with two tackles for loss, four passes broken up, and one interception as a sophomore.
 Robinson transferred to Florida State in 2021.
 He led the Seminoles with 85 tackles and four interceptions in his first season with the team.